Avoiding Eleven Common Mistakes Made By Collectors And Dealers

 breaths before jumping in.
 It's important to remember these

 were mass produced items and you see them again.
+This is discussed in my interview on Negotiating while buying antiques and collectibles.

 - Rejecting items due to non economic considerations causes